 Trish Cooper is a magna cum laude graduate of Bryn Mawr College, where she obtained her undergraduate degree in Psychology, with honors.
 Upon graduation, Trish began her legal career in Washington, D.C. as a paralegal.
-She went on to receive her law degree in 1995 from the University of Virginia School of Law where, among other accomplishments, she was the Notes Development Editor of the Virginia Journal of Social Policy and the Law.
-After graduating law school, Trish became a prosecutor with the prestigious Manhattan District Attorney’s Office in New York City, where she honed her trial and persuasion skills in numerous jury trials and grand jury presentations.
-Trish relocated to Colorado in 1999 and became an Assistant Attorney General with the Business and Licensing Section of the Colorado Attorney General’s Office, representing Colorado state agencies in professional licensing and securities disciplinary matters and appeals.
+She went on to receive her law degree from the University of Virginia School of Law where, among other accomplishments, she was the Notes Development Editor of the Virginia Journal of Social Policy and the Law.
+After law school, Trish became a prosecutor with the prestigious Manhattan District Attorney’s Office in New York City, where she honed her trial and persuasion skills in numerous jury trials and grand jury presentations.
+Trish later relocated to Colorado and became an Assistant Attorney General with the Business and Licensing Section of the Colorado Attorney General’s Office, representing Colorado state agencies in professional licensing and securities disciplinary matters and appeals.
 In 2001, she entered private practice in family law, which allows her to combine her diverse legal skill set in service to others.

-For the past nineteen years, Trish has represented hundreds of domestic relations clients in a wide variety of complex family law matters throughout the state of Colorado.
+For more than twenty years, Trish has represented hundreds of domestic relations clients in a wide variety of complex family law matters throughout the state of Colorado.
 She has developed a reputation as a fair-minded yet formidable advocate for her clients, both inside and outside the courtroom.
 Her practice includes complex financial and custody cases, often involving business and trust assets and multi-jurisdictional issues, prenuptial and post-nuptial agreements, and intra-familial adoption.
 Trish endeavors to find creative solutions tailored to the specific needs of each client, and she appreciates the significant emotional and financial challenges that clients face as they navigate the divorce process.

 Outside the office, Trish enjoys spending time with her attorney husband, Andres, and their two teenagers, traveling, hiking, New York Times crossword puzzles, art and design, theater, gardening, and cooking.